winglang/ocix/ocix/resources/bucket.md

 inflight tryGetJson(key: str): Json?
 ```

-Gets an object from the bucket if it exists, parsing it as Json.
+Retrieve an object from the bucket if it exists, parsing it as JSON.

 ###### Parameters <a id="Bucket.tryGetJson.parameters"></a>